JoeMuldowney/JoeMuldowney/README.md

 👋 Hi, I’m Joe Muldowney

-👀 About Me:
+👀 About Me
-I'm a computer scientist driven by a passion for innovation and a relentless pursuit of knowledge.
-I thrive on solving complex challenges and continuously expanding my skill set in the dynamic world of technology.
+Software developer with a strong interest in building, learning, and experimenting across the stack.
+I enjoy tackling complex problems, exploring new technologies, and turning ideas into working systems.

-🌱 Current Learning Focus:
+🌱 Currently Learning
-Currently, I'm immersed in mastering DevOps tools, exploring Machine Learning, diving into backend frameworks, refining data structures and algorithms in C++, and deepening my understanding of databases.

-💼 Professional Interests:
-I'm eager to collaborate on both open source and professional projects that align with my interests.
-Whether it's contributing to the community or working on cutting-edge applications, I'm excited about the possibilities that collaborative software development offers.
+- DevOps tools and workflows
+- Deep Learning and AI fundamentals
+- Microcontroller units (MCUs) and embedded systems
+- Modern software development practices

+💼 Interests & Collaboration
+I’m open to collaborating on open-source and professional projects—especially those involving automation, systems design, AI, or low-level hardware/software integration.

-📫 Contact:
+📫 Get in Touch
-The best way to reach me is through my LinkedIn.
-Feel free to connect if you share similar interests, have project ideas, or just want to discuss the exciting world of technology!
+The best way to reach me is via LinkedIn.
+Feel free to connect if you’d like to collaborate, share ideas, or talk tech.

-Looking forward to connecting with fellow enthusiasts!